 Jesus, near the end of his journey to Jerusalem, was passing through the border town of Jericho, wherein we learn of a man named Zacchaeus.
 He's not simply a tax collector but a chief tax collector, which means, as Luke's gospel explains, that he's rich.
 He wanted to see Jesus, but because he's short he couldn't see over the crowds, so he climbed a tree.
 When Jesus arrived at the place where Zacchaeus has perched himself, he called him down and invited himself to Zacchaeus' home, which simultaneously brought Zacchaeus joy and scandalized the crowd, because they knew that Zacchaeus was a sinner.
 That's the summary; let's dig deeper into this brief passage.

 A second significant detail is wealth.
 Luke, more than any other evangelist, has been consistently concerned about matters of wealth and the treatment of the poor.
-In the previous chapter (Week 60), a rich man, when asked to give away all he had, departed Jesus in sadness.
+In the previous chapter (see chapter 18's summary), a rich man, when asked to give away all he had, departed Jesus in sadness.
 When Jesus declared that it's nearly impossible for the rich to enter the kingdom of God, the disciples — who believed that wealth was a sign of God's favor — were incredulous.
 In contrast, in today's story, another rich man receives Jesus with joy, giving (or promising to give) half of his wealth to the poor while restoring (or promising to restore) fourfold any amount he may have defrauded.
 Immediately, Jesus announced that the impossible had happened: "Salvation has come to this house" (v.
 9, shown below).

 Jesus Frees Another Tax Collector

 Tax collectors weren't new to Jesus.
 At the start of his three-year ministry, he called tax-collector Levi (a.k.a.
 Matthew) to follow him; Matthew did so without hesitation.
 For "Follow me," the Greek akoloutheo has several meanings; the specific meaning in this passage is "to follow someone as a disciple."
 It goes along in the tradition of the Rabbinical master-pupil relationship.
 Early on in Jesus' ministry, he'd attracted tax collectors; worse yet, at least in the eyes of the Pharisees, he received them warmly.
-In 5:30, Jesus was accused by the Pharisees for eating and drinking with "tax collectors and sinners."
+In Luke 5:30, Jesus was accused by the Pharisees for eating and drinking with "tax collectors and sinners."